huntbeat/popgen-auto/hmm/README.md

 - Turned HMM outputs into text outputs

 - Need to consider how to change HMM outputs to fit into CNN inputs
+---
+06.20.18

+- Translate outputs from HMM to a demographic event for training the neural net

+- Check how well Tajima's D predicts nat. sel., bottleneck, constant pop.size

+- Training-wise: Have multiple natural selection features, work with both nat. sel. and pop. change

+---
+06.21.18

+1. Sort node weights, see distribution easier
+2. Perfectly matched, perfectly mismatched, in the middle - (number of 1's in the sequence)